River Thames: Meanders

 A Thames meander is a long-distance journey over all or part of the Thames by running, swimming or using any of the above means.
 It is often carried out as an athletic challenge in a competition or for a record attempt.

 The Thames in the arts

 Visual arts

 The River Thames has been a subject for artists, great and minor, over the centuries.
-Four major artists with works based on the Thames are Canaletto, J. M. W. Turner, Claude Monet and James Abbott McNeill Whistler.
+Four major artists with works based on the Thames are Canaletto, J. M. W. Turner, Claude Monet and James McNeill Whistler.
 The 20th-century British artist Stanley Spencer produced many works at Cookham.

 John Kaufman's sculpture The Diver: Regeneration is sited in the Thames near Rainham.

-The river and bridges are portrayed as being destroyed – together with much of London – in the film Independence Day 2.
+The river and bridges are portrayed as being destroyed – together with much of London – in the film Independence Day: Resurgence.

-Aerial photography of the Thames between Rotherhithe and Woolwich (south bank) and Shadwell and Beckton (north bank) form the opening and closing credits of each episode of the soap opera EastEnders.
+An aerial photography of the Thames, between Rotherhithe and Woolwich (south bank) and Shadwell and Beckton (north bank), forms the opening and closing credits of the soap opera EastEnders.